As Facebook Grapples With Election Crisis, Its Employees Try To Come To Terms

 “Things are organized quantitatively at Facebook,” the engineer said, noting that the company was far more concerned with how many links were shared than what was being shared.
 “There wasn't a team dedicated to what news outlets [were using the platform] and what news was propagating (though there was a sales-oriented media partnerships team).
 And why would they have had one, it simply wasn’t one of their business objectives.”

 Yet that failure to fully recognize a looming problem has engulfed the company in the aftermath of the 2016 US presidential election.
-In the past month alone, Facebook has disclosed to Congress 3,000 ads linked to Kremlin election manipulation, its CEO has publicly apologized for dismissing the fake news epidemic as “a crazy idea,” and it has been attacked by President Trump on Twitter.
+In the past month alone, Facebook has disclosed to Congress 3,000 ads linked to Kremlin election manipulation, its CEO has publicly apologized for dismissing Facebook's role in swinging the election as “a crazy idea,” and it has been attacked by President Trump on Twitter.
 It’s also been criticized for surfacing fake news to its Las Vegas massacre “safety check” page, published full-page apology ads in major newspapers, and been forced to update lengthy blog posts about its handling of the Russian ads when its explanations proved too murky.
 And then there are the congressional probes — two of them — and a pending bipartisan bill meant to force it to disclose political ads.
 With the specter of government regulation hanging above it, Facebook seems to have few, if any, friends right now in the public sphere.

 The public-facing crisis is playing out internally as well, as employees wrestle with the election meddling that occurred on its platform.
 Sources familiar with recent internal discussions at the company told BuzzFeed News that plenty of employees are conflicted over the issue and are demanding more clarity about the platform’s exact role in the election.
 “Internally, there’s a great deal of confusion about what's been done and people are trying to come to terms with what exactly happened,” one of these people told BuzzFeed News.

-Note: This post has been updated to clarify that Zuckerberg dismissed Facebook's role in changing the outcome of the election as a "crazy idea," not the "fake news epidemic" as previously stated.